Andrew has been writing for decades, publishing articles online and in print. His many interests include literature, the arts, and nature.

-These volumes were published in book form in 1890, the culmination of his work on the theory of mind.
+It was the brother of writer Henry James, psychologist William James, who first wrote about stream of consciousness in his The Principles of Psychology, published in several volumes between1878 and 1890 and collected in one book in 1890, the culmination of his work on the theory of mind.
 His was one of the first attempts to acknowledge the inner life of the mental processes.

-William James wrote: A river or stream is the metaphor by which it (consciousness) is most naturally described.
-In talking of it hereafter, let us call it the stream of thought, of consciousness, or of subjective life.
+In the first recorded mention of the term, William James wrote: "A river or stream is the metaphor by which it (consciousness) is most naturally described.
+In talking of it hereafter, let us call it the stream of thought, of consciousness, or of subjective life."

 Fiction Writers and the Novel